4 things young Americans should know about credit cards in 2023

 “There are different repayment plans offered, like income-driven repayment plans, that can make the monthly amount more manageable,” Bareham suggests.
 “There are also federal forgiveness programs, like Public Service Loan Forgiveness (PSLF), that forgives the remaining federal student loan balance for qualifying public servants after 120 on-time payments.”

-Whether or not you decide to take advantage of any forgiveness options, it’s best to try and pay down your credit card balances before May to avoid overwhelming your budget with multiple types of debt.
+Whether or not you decide to take advantage of any forgiveness options, it’s best to try and pay down your credit card balances by June to avoid overwhelming your budget with multiple types of debt.

 If that’s not enough time to pay off your balances, don’t fret.
 There may be another way to avoid credit card interest.